Rilmxp/Counter/README.md

 ## Description

 The website consists of a single page with a central counter.
 The counter displays numbers on the main display box as they are added or substracted by one by either pressing "+" or "-" buttons.
-Reset button sets value back to 0.
+"Reset" button sets value back to 0.

 ## Behaviour